lanrefahm/alx-low_level_programming/0x03-debugging/README.md

-My readme file for 0x03-debugging
+Write a function that checks for uppercase character.